Update User Profile

 -

-If you forget your password, you can reset it by entering your Username on the Reset Your Password page.
+If you forget your password, you can reset it by entering your Username on the ‘Forgot Password’ workflow (accessed from the login screen).

 -